Title 902 | Chapter 100 | Regulation 130REG

 All public areas shall comply with the applicable requirements of 902 KAR 100:019.Section 5.

 Operating Procedures.
-In performing intraoral dental radiography, the following rules shall apply:(1)
+In performing intraoral dental radiography, the rules as established in this section shall apply.(1)

 Patient and image receptor film holding devices shall be used if technique permits.(2)